TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

   (cases have a 50% chance of having a higher conditional mean than controls and 50% chance of having a lower conditional mean than controls), which implies that the model is useless for classification (since no cutoff on the conditional mean will serve to reliably distinguish the two groups).
-Conversely, an eAUC of one suggests that the model will always predicts larger conditional means for cases than controls, which suggests the model potentially will do a very good job of assigning new observations to the two classes.
+Conversely, an eAUC of one suggests that the model always predicts larger conditional means for cases than controls, which suggests the model potentially will do a very good job of assigning new observations to the two classes.
 However, the cutoff of the conditional mean used for assigning observations to the case class may need 'calibrated'.
 For instance, perhaps all the cases are assigned a conditional mean (`p`, which can range between `0` and `1`) of `0.2`, while